-Bubbly Champagne, Chambord liqueur and a touch of grenadine combine in this delicious classic champagne cocktail.
+Bubbly champagne, chambord liqueur and a touch of grenadine combine in this delicious, classic champagne cocktail.
+The perfect refreshment for bridal showers, holiday events, or an elegant, winter themed toast drink.

 An elegant after dinner or special event cocktail.
 Garnish it for any occasion.

-Champagne drinks serve beautifully for a special brunch, holiday breakfast for two or wedding shower.
+Champagne drinks serve beautifully for a special brunch, holiday event, or wedding shower.
 Here are three of our favorites.
 Be sure to take a look at our Limoncello Prosecco cocktail too.

 Red Raspberry Champagne Cocktail Recipe:

-Try this as a winter or christmas champagne cocktail with fresh raspberries and a rosemary stick.
-That evergreen touch brings in the red green Christmas vibe.
+Try this as a winter or Christmas champagne cocktail with fresh raspberries and a rosemary sprig.
+The evergreen touch brings in the red and green Christmas spirit that compliments your event with beautiful elegance.

 - We used barefoot bubbly moscato Spumate Champagne (mini bottle 4 pack).
 Brut Champagne or your favorite will also work fine.